Sodium polyacrylate: Removal of metal ions from the environment

-Drug Delivery Applications
+Drug delivery applications

 Sodium polyacrylate can be used for microencapsulation to deliver substances like probiotics.
 The delivery of probiotics to the digestive system can be difficult because the viability of probiotics decreases sharply throughout the gastrointestinal tract due to strong acid conditions.
 Although Alginate (Alg) is the most extensively used native microcapsule matrix, combining Alg with sodium polyacrylate yields better results based on research comparing different encapsulation methods.
 Sodium polyacrylate is an oral safe food additive approved by the Food and Drug Administration (FDA) and has repeated carboxylate groups along its molecular chain.
 As a result, the acid buffering effect of sodium polyacrylate could be better than small molecular acid.
 Also, the binding capacity of sodium polyacrylate with calcium ions could be higher than Alg because of the high concentration of carboxylate groups and the increased flexible nature of the polymer chain.

 Sodium polyacrylate has been found useful in drug delivery applications.
 When combined with Alg, sodium polyacrylate was able to successfully encapsulate Lactobacillus plantarum MA2 and allowed better probiotic delivery compared to an Alg microcapsule.
 This result is true for both the small and large intestine.
 This research has shown that Alg-PAAS(1:2) could be a potentially effective microcapsule matrix in probiotic drug delivery.
 This capsule enhanced the survival of the probiotic when traveling both in-vitro and in-vivo.

 Entertainment

-Hydrogel beads made of sodium polyacrylate are used as ammunition for gel blasters, which are air powered toy guns.
+Hydrogel beads made of sodium polyacrylate are used as expandable water toys, and as ammunition for gel blaster toy guns.
+It is also a key component of the gel used for nuru massage.